asad70/reddit-sentiment-analysis/README.md

 Source (US stocks):  https://www.nasdaq.com/market-activity/stocks/screener?exchange=nasdaq&letter=0&render=download\

-Implementation:
-I am using sets for 'x in s' comparison, sets time complexity for "x in s" is O(1) compare to list: O(n).

 Limitations:
 It depends mainly on the defined parameters for current implementation:
-It completely ignores the heavily downvoted comments, and there can be a time when the most mentioned ticker is heavily downvoted, but you can change that in upvotes variable.
+It completely ignores the heavily downvoted comments, and there can be a time when the most mentioned ticker is heavily downvoted, but you can change that in the upvotes variable.